 Prima Materia: The Periodic Table in Contemporary Art is curated by independent curator and artist Richard Klein, The Aldrich's former Exhibitions Director.

-Generous support for Prima Materia: The Periodic Table in Contemporary Art is provided by Anita and Nick Donofrio, Liz and Steven Goldstone, and The O’Grady Foundation.
-Additional support is provided by Bobbi and Barry Coller.
+Major support for Prima Materia: The Periodic Table in Contemporary Art is provided by The O'Grady Foundation.
+Generous support is provided by The Aldrich Council and Anita and Nick Donofrio.
+Significant support is provided by Pam and Jack Baker, Diana Bowes and Jim Torrey, Liz and Steven Goldstone, and Barbara and Tod Hamachek.
+Additional support is provided by Anonymous, Francie and Hank Ashforth, and Bobbi and Barry Coller.
 The catalogue is supported by the Eric Diefenbach and James-Keith Brown Publications Fund.
 Production support is provided by the Diana Bowes and Jim Torrey Commissions Fund.